 The number of job openings has declined sharply in every state

+A hiring sign is seen at a booth for prospective employers during a job fair in Los Angeles in 2021.
 Job openings are down, especially in tech support roles in California, as high interest rates have cooled demand for new workers.
-(Credit: Marcio Jose Sanchez/The Associated Press)
+(Marcio Jose Sanchez/The Associated Press)

 The number of job openings has declined sharply in every state since 2022, better aligning the numbers of unfilled jobs and people seeking work.